How to Install Cork Flooring in Bathroom | CountBricks Guide

 Performance Advantages

-• Thermal comfort: Cork’s cellular structure traps air, so tiles stay comfortable under bare feet.
+• Thermal comfort: Cork's cellular structure traps air, keeping tiles comfortable underfoot.

-• Acoustic dampening: A cork sublayer absorbs sound, ideal for homes with young families.
+• Acoustic dampening: A cork sublayer absorbs sound, perfect for family homes.

-• Water resistance: Factory-finished cork carries a moisture-blocking polyurethane coat.
-Correct edge sealing keeps water out of seams.
+• Water resistance: Factory-finished cork has a moisture-blocking polyurethane coat.

-• Easy maintenance: A damp mop and pH-neutral cleaner are all you need.
+• Easy maintenance: A damp mop and pH-neutral cleaner suffice.

 Tools and Materials Checklist